openstack/mistral/doc/source/dsl/dsl_v2.rst

 Predefined Values/Functions in execution data context
 -----------------------------------------------------

-Using YAQL it is possible to use some predefined values in Mistral DSL.
+Using expressions it is possible to use some predefined values in Mistral DSL.

 -  **OpenStack context**
 -  **Task result**